ebran-flow/fraud_detection/backend/docs/readme/PROCESS_202509_README.md

 The script automatically skips statements already in the database.
 This is safe and expected.

+## Performance Notes

+- Processing ~1-2 seconds per statement
+- Large batches (15,000+) can take several hours
+- Safe to interrupt (Ctrl+C) and resume later
+- Already processed statements are skipped

 ## Notes

 - Safe to run multiple times (idempotent)
 - Creates detailed log file: `process_202509.log`
-- Processing can take time for large batches (~1-2 seconds per statement)
 - Failed statements are logged but don't stop the batch
+- Shows total count and date range before starting